Deep-trance medium Beatrice Brunner

 Already in its first years, the community experienced a great development.
 As early as 1950, the weekly lectures with medium Beatrice Brunner took place in the large hall of Zurich's Academy of Music.
 Toward the end of her work, audience numbers had grown to such an extent that, for major Christian festivals, services were held in Zurich’s Tonhalle or Kongresshaus.

 In the autumn of 1983, Beatrice Brunner returned to the world beyond after a brief illness at the age of 73.
 Until a few months before her death, she worked as the deep-trance medium for the community.
 In terms of its duration, scope, and the continuity of lectures, her 35-year mediumistic activity is unique.
-In some 2,400 German-language lectures, comprehensive instruction in Christian spirituality was given through Beatrice Brunner.
+In over 2,000 German-language lectures, comprehensive instruction in Christian spirituality was given through Beatrice Brunner.
 Most of these addresses, each lasting between sixty and ninety minutes, are stored on video or audiotape and are today replayed at services held by GL Zürich, as well as being published in several book series and the journals Geistige Welt and The Spiritual World.